 MLM merging relies on parton shower to help figure out what fraction of Z + parton is really Z + 2 partons.

-Our aim is to do that without the parton shower
+In a few slides, we will try to do that without the parton shower

 MLM merging relies on parton shower to help figure out what fraction of Z + parton is really Z + 2 partons.